bakame-php/laravel-intl-formatter/README.md

 The package can be used in any Laravel based application to quickly handle internationalization by providing:

-- a Laravel Facade to the `IntlExtension`.
+- a `Formatter` class and its facade `FormatterFacade`
-- helper functions to ease usage in Blade templates and Laravel applications.
+- helper functions to ease usage in Blade templates and Laravel application codebase.

 System Requirements
 -------

-- Laravel 8 and 9 and the same requirement as its [parent package](https://github.com/twigphp/intl-extra)
+- Laravel 8 and/or 9
+- Symfony Intl component

 Installation
 ------------